 B’nai Jeshurun offers age-appropriate experiential programming for kids of all ages.
 Through fun and informal activities, BJ youth socialize, partake in social action, and strengthen ties to our synagogue and their Jewish community.
 All BJ youth are welcome to attend all activities.
-Contact Michelle to become a member and receive free or discounted entry to all programs for the 2017-18 school year (registration links provided below).
+Contact Aniko to become a member and receive free or discounted entry to all programs for the 2018-19 school year.

 K-2 Youth Group